multiversx/mx-sdk-js-examples/cookbook/cookbook.md

   const walletsPath = path.join( "src", "testdata", "testwallets" );
   const alice = await Account.newFromPem( path.join( walletsPath, "alice.pem" ) );

-  // carol will be our relayer, that means she is paying the gas for the transaction const carol = await Account.newFromPem( path.join( walletsPath, "carol.pem" ) );
+  // Carol will be our relayer, that means she is paying the gas for the transaction const carol = await Account.newFromPem( path.join( walletsPath, "carol.pem" ) );

   // fetch the nonce of the network